renpy/renpy/sphinx/source/config.rst

     To locate the save directory, read :var:`config.savedir` instead of this variable.

-.. var:: config.version = ""
+.. var:: config.version = ...

-    This should be a string giving the version of the game.
+    This should be an object representing the version of the game.
 This is included as part of tracebacks and other log files, helping to identify the version of the game being used.
+This may be a string or an object of any other class but then it should have ``__str__`` method.

 .. var:: config.window = None